 Falcon firing Guns Akimbo at a Quinjet, backflipping off the Helicarrier and activating his wings on the way down, followed by an aerial chase.

 Cap leaping out of a Quinjet, without a parachute.
+Judging by Rumlow's reaction, it's not the first time he's done it.

 Black Widow surviving a fall from a crashing car by leaping off a bridge, grappling it, then hitting the ground running.